Who is this for?

 London Life Insurance Company is a member of Assuris, a not-for-profit corporation funded by the life insurance industry that protects Canadian policyholders against the loss of benefits due to the failure of a member company.

-More details about Assuris are available at www.assuris.ca Opens in a new window or in its brochure, which you can get from your financial security advisor, life insurance company or by contacting Assuris directly at 1-800-268-8099 or firstname.lastname@example.org.
+More details about Assuris are available at www.assuris.ca Opens a new website in a new window or in its brochure, which you can get from your financial security advisor, life insurance company or by contacting Assuris directly at 1-800-268-8099 or email@example.com.

 1 A penalty may apply if a GIO is cashed out prior to the end of the investment term.